cloudboostingservice/Dayrize-SRE-Study-docs/_sources/autoapi/jwt/index.rst

        AUTH0_DOMAIN (str): The Auth0 domain, fetched from environment variables.
        CLIENT_ID (str): The Auth0 Client ID, fetched from environment variables.
        ALGORITHMS (list): List of algorithms used for decoding JWTs, defaulting to RS256.

+   Exceptions:
+       AuthError: Raised when the Authorization header is missing, not properly formatted, or does not start with 'Bearer '.
+Includes an error code, a descriptive message, and sets the HTTP status code to 401.